 Ideally, in social media, with the exception of professional networks like Linkedin, people let their hair down and share things they do, love to do or even what they would be doing next.
 Don’t be surprised to find your guest sharing his itinerary on Facebook during his holiday he intends to take in your holiday home.

 First of all, tally the credentials the guest has provided you with that in her/ his Facebook and Twitter profiles.
 Are there any discrepancies?
 Go to their About sections which will have a brief about the guest.

-Thirdly, look for any reference to illicit drugs, posts of a sexual nature, and mentions of alcohol consumption, writing about their latest binge-drinking adventure – these are networking sins and owners who receive enquiries from such guests posting/ twitting about these on Facebook and Twitter should put an end to further communications with a firm NO!
+Thirdly, look for any reference to illicit drugs, posts of a sexual nature, and mentions of alcohol consumption, writing about their latest binge-drinking adventure – these are networking sins and owners who receive inquiries from such guests posting/ twitting about these on Facebook and Twitter should put an end to further communications with a firm NO!

 Fourth, look for references on her/ his past vacations.
-Ideally people like to post pictures and write about the place they stayed.
+Ideally, people like to post pictures and write about the place they stayed.
 A look at the images would give a fair idea of what he was up to.
-Meanwhile try to find if his negative comments (if any) on a certain accommodation are really justified.
+Meanwhile, try to find if his negative comments (if any) on a certain accommodation are really justified.
 Check out what other guests had to say about the same accommodation.
 You would not want to end up renting out your place to an over-demanding guest!

 Fifth and final – don’t go berserk!
 Your mission should be fact-finding not snooping around.
 It’s a fine line and thus you should be treading with caution.